drish1001/Fetch_Application/README.md

 The Fetch Application is an iOS application for displaying the items list based on listID and listName.

 ## Demo
-An iOS native application depending on the platform you applied for that retrieves the data from https://fetch-hiring.s3.amazonaws.com/hiring.json.
+An iOS native application depending on the platform you applied for retrieves the data from https://fetch-hiring.s3.amazonaws.com/hiring.json.
 The application displays this list of items to the user based on the following requirements
 -  Display all the items grouped by "listId"
 -  Sort the results first by "listId" then by "name" when displaying.
 -  Filter out any items where "name" is blank or null.